growupkuriyama-hub/lean_cfg_project/README.md

 LeanCfgProject/FullArchitecture_Test.lean
 ```

-### 2. Residual concept semantics layer
+### 2. Abstract powerset and residual concept semantics

-The newer verified layer formalizes abstract semantic tools used to connect
+This layer formalizes abstract semantic tools used to connect presentation-level
-presentation-level descriptors with language-level residual/concept semantics.
+descriptors with language-level residual/concept semantics.

-This layer includes:
+It includes:

 - image semantics of languages under a multiplicative word observation;
 - concatenation of languages and subset multiplication;